victorqribeiro/fos/README.md

 Nice!

 Now we should create some icons.
 You don't need to stress about where each icon will be on the fos-desktop.
-It will be spread out across the screen automatically, from top-left to bottom-right.
+They will be spread out across the screen automatically, from top-left to bottom-right.

 ```html
 <fos-desktop>